 you into me again, again, again, each hit better than the last. together

-we chase the dragon, needing more and more of each o
+we chase the dragon, needing more and more of each other

 The Solipsist's LotThere's something about yourself that you don't know.
 You probably don't remember the circumstances very well, but I do.
 If you enjoy things the way they are, if you revel in even the smallest speck of ignorance, you need not read ahead.
 I won't force you.
 But from what I know of you, you don't like secrets.
 Especially not when they are about you.